-All persons who have been and now are members of the Society of Friends and the Association of Dunkers, Nazarenes, and Mennonists, in regular membership in their respective denominations, provided members of the Society of Friends, Nazarenes, Mennonists, and Dunkers, shall furnish substitutes, or pay a tax of \$500 each into the public Tressury.
+All persons who have been and now are members of the Society of Friends and the Association of Dunkers, Nazarenes, and Mennonists, in regu- charging in gallant style under a severe fire of lar membership in their respective denominations, provided members of the Society of Friends, Naz- a number, wounding more, and capturing several arenes, Mennonists, and Dunkers, shall furnish He was driven through Shepherdstown, and substitutes, or pay a tax of \$500 each into the

-All physicians who now are and for the last
+All physicians who now are and for the last five years have been in actual practice of their profession.

-SHOEMAKERS, TANNERS, ETC.

-All shoemakers, tanners, blacksmiths, wagon makers, millers and their engineers, millwrights, skilled and actually employed as their regular vocation in the said trades, habitually engaged in working for the public and whilst so actually employed; provided said persons shall make oath in writing that they are so skilled and actually employed at the time as their regular vocation in one of the above trades, which affidavit shall only be prima facie evidence of the facts therein sta-
+SHOEMAKERS, TANNERS, ETC. All shoemakers, tanners, blacksmiths, wagon makers, millers and their engineers, millwrights, skilled and actually employed as their regular vocation in the said trades, habitually engaged in working for the public and whilst so actually employed; provided said persons shall make oath in writing that they are so skilled and actually for the army week, for the examination by Sur employed at the time as their regular vocation in green one of the above trades, which affidavit shall only greens of be prima facie evidence of the facts therein sta-

 A PROVISO AGAINST EXTORTION.

-Provided further, That the exemptions herein granted to persons by reason of their mechanical or other occupation or employment not connected with the public service shall be subject to the condition that the products of the labor of such exempts, or of the companies and establishments with which they are connected, shall be sold and disposed of by the proprietors at prices not exceeding seventy-five per centum upon the cost of production, or within a maximum to be fixed by the Secretary of War under such regulations as he may prescribe; and it is further provided that if the proprietors of any such manufacturing establishment shall be shown upon evidence to be submitted to and judged of by the Secretary of War to have violated, or in any manner evaded, the true intent and spirit of the foregoing proviso, the exemptions therein granted shall no longer be extended to them, superintendents or operatives in said establishments, but they, and each and every one of them, shall be for hwith enrolled under the provisions of this act, and ordered into the Confederate army, and shall in no event be again exempted therefrom by reason of said manufacturing establishments or emp.oyments therein.
+Provided further, That the exemptions herein granted to persons by reason of their mechanical or other occupation or employment not connected with the public service shall be subject to the condition that the products of the labor of such ex- indefinitely postponed; the other was laid upon empts, or of the companies and establishments the table. with which they are connected, ahall be sold and disposed of by the proprietors at prices not exceeding seventy-five per centum upon the cost of production, or within a maximum to be fixed by the raised.
+Secretary of War under such regulations as he may prescribe; and it is further provided that if the proprietors of any such manufacturing establishment shall be shown upon evidence to be submitted to and judged of by the Secretary of War to have violated or in any manner evaded, the true intent and spirit of the foregoing proviso, the exemptions therein granted shall no longer be extended to them, superintendents or operatives in said establishments, but they, and each and every one of them, shall be forth with enrolled under the provisions of this act, and ordered into the Con-federate army, and shall in no event be again exempted therefrom by reason of said manufacturing establishments or employments therein.

-HOSPITALS, ASYLUMS, &C.

-All superintendents of public hospitals, lunatic asylums, and the regular physicians nurses, and attendents therein, and the teachers employed in the institutions for the deaf, dumb, and blind .-In each apothecary store now established and doing business, one apothecary in good standing, who is a practical apothecary.
+HOSPITALS, ASYLUMS, &C. asylums, and the regular physicians, nurses, and attendants therein, and the teachers employed in the institutions for the deaf, dumb, and blind .-In each apothecary store now established and do- of the death of Henry Watkins Miller, one of the ing business, one spothecary in good standing, who is a practical a pothecaty.
 WOOL, COTTON, AND PAPER MANUFACTURERS.

-Superintendents and operatives in wool and cotton factories, paper mills, and superintendents and managers of wool carding machines, the table. who may be exempted by the Secretary of War, provided the profits of such establishments shall not exceed seventy five per centum upon the cost of production, to be determined upon oath of the parties, subject to the same penalties for violation of the provisions herein contained as are hereinbefore provided in case of other manufacturing and nechanical employments.
+Superintendents and operatives in wool and cotton factories, paper mills, and superintendents and managers of wool carding machines. who may be exempted by the Secretary of War, provided the profits of such establishments shall not exceed seventy five per centum apon the cost of production, to be determined upon oath of the parties, subject to the same penalties for violation of the provisions herein contained as are herein before provided in case of other manufacturing and mechanical employments.
 EDUCATIONAL EXEMPTIONS.

-All presidents and teachers of colleges, academies, schools, and theological seminaries who have been regularly engaged as such for two years pre-ceding the passage of this act.
+All presidents and teachers of colleges, academies, schools, and theological seminaries who have been regularly engaged as such for two years preceding the passage of this act.